amazon-gamelift/amazon-gamelift-toolkit/README.md

-# Amazon GameLift Toolkit
+# Amazon GameLift Servers Toolkit

-This repository contains sample scripts and code snippets that we've found useful for solving different tasks when working with Amazon GameLift.
+This repository contains sample scripts and code snippets that we've found useful for solving different tasks when working with Amazon GameLift Servers.
 These scripts and samples are intended for guidance only, and you always have to validate your own implementation for security and operational readiness.

 ## Getting started